aws-samples/amazon-rds-purpose-built-workshop/lab2-TaxiBookingAndPayments/README.md

 > Note: Ensure that the name of the Amazon CloudFormation stack that you deployed in the previous lab printed as an output in the terminal (e.g. _CF-AWSDBWorkshop2019_)

-## Enable Amazon Dynamodb Streams
+## Enable Amazon DynamoDB Streams
-In this section you will enable Amazon Dynamodb stream for the Amazon DynamoDB Tables named _'aws-db-workshop-trips'_ that was created as part of the Amazon CloudFormaiton teample.
+In this section you will enable Amazon DynamoDB stream for the Amazon DynamoDB Tables named _'aws-db-workshop-trips'_ that was created as part of the Amazon CloudFormation template.

-5. Copy and paste the commands below in the terminal window to enable streams for the Amazon DynamoDB Tables named _'aws-db-workshop-trips'_
+- Copy and paste the commands below in the terminal window to enable streams for the Amazon DynamoDB Tables named _'aws-db-workshop-trips'_
 ```shell script
 STREAM_ID=$(aws dynamodb update-table --table-name aws-db-workshop-trips --stream-specification StreamEnabled=true,StreamViewType=NEW_AND_OLD_IMAGES | jq '.TableDescription.LatestStreamArn' | cut -d'/' -f4)
 STREAM_NAME=stream/${STREAM_ID::-1}